Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Index Reduction for Linear DAEs

 For a linear DAE~\eqref{eq:laplaced_dae2} that does not satisfy the validity condition of the MS-algorithm, we need to modify it to apply the MS-algorithm.
 Here, the modification of DAEs must preserve the sets of their solutions.
 We can use unimodular transformations in the form of

 where $U(s)$ is a unimodular matrix.
-Since unimodular transformations correspond to the operations of adding an equation in the DAE or its (higher order) derivative to another equation, the DAEs before and after the transformation have the same solution set.
+Since unimodular transformations correspond to the operations of adding an equation or its (higher order) derivative to another equation, the DAEs before and after the transformation have the same solution set.

-Murota's combinatorial relaxation algorithm~\cite{Murota1995} for computing $\delta_n(A)$ described in Section~\ref{sec:computing_the_index_via_the_combonatorial_relaxation} modifies a given polynomial matrix $A(s)$ into an upper-tight polynomial matrix $\bar{A}(s) = U(s)A(s)$ using some unimodular matrix $U(s)$.
-Then from Corollary~\ref{cor:MS_equivalent_validity_condition}, the matrix $\bar{A}(s)$ satisfies the validity condition of the MS-algorithm.
-Therefore, we can use Murota's algorithm as an index reduction algorithm by combining with the MS-algorithm.
-Note that this modification may change $\delta_{n-1}(A)$, and hence $\nu(A)$.
-We also remark that this index reduction algorithm indeed coincides with the LC-method of Tan et al.~\cite{Tan2016} applied to the linear DAEs with constant coefficients.
+Murota's combinatorial relaxation algorithm~\cite{Murota1995a} for computing $\delta_n(A)$ described in \cref{sec:computing_the_index_via_the_combonatorial_relaxation} modifies a given polynomial matrix $A(s)$ into an upper-tight polynomial matrix $\bar{A}(s) = U(s)A(s)$ using some unimodular matrix $U(s)$.
+Then from \cref{cor:MS_equivalent_validity_condition}, the matrix $\bar{A}(s)$ satisfies the validity condition of the MS-algorithm.
+Therefore, we can use Murota's algorithm as an index reduction algorithm by combining it with the MS-algorithm.
+Note that this modification may change (increase or decrease) $\delta_{n-1}(A)$, and hence $\nu(A)$.
+This method indeed coincides with the LC-method of Tan et al.~\cite{Tan2017} applied to the linear DAEs with constant coefficients.

+The idea of using the combinatorial relaxation method as a preprocessing of the MS-algorithm was originally given by Wu et al.~\cite{Wu2013} for first order linear DAEs with constant coefficients.
+They proposed the WZC-algorithm that modifies a DAE using the combinatorial relaxation algorithm in~\cite{Iwata2003} for a \emph{matrix pencil} $A(s) = A_0 + sA_1$.
+The algorithm in~\cite{Iwata2003} modifies the matrix pencil $A(s)$ to $UA(s)V$, where $U$ and $V$ are nonsingular constant matrices.
+Since nonsingular constant matrices are biproper, the values of $\delta_{n-1}(A)$ and $\nu(A)$ do not change in the WZC-algorithm.